2007 Baghlan sugar factory bombing

-The 2007 Baghlan sugar factory bombing occurred on November 6, 2007, when a bomb exploded in the centre of Baghlan, Afghanistan, while a delegation of parliamentarians was visiting, killing at least 72 people including several lawmakers.
+The 2007 Baghlan sugar factory bombing occurred on November 6, 2007, when a bomb exploded outside the Baghlan Sugar Factory in Puli Khumri, Afghanistan, while a delegation of Afghan parliamentarians was visiting, killing at least 26 people including several lawmakers.

 The event

-The parliamentarians' visit had coincided with a ceremony to re-open a sugar factory as part of plans to improve the economy in the northeastern Baghlan province.
+The parliamentarians' visit had coincided with a ceremony to re-open the Baghlan Sugar Factory as part of plans to improve the economy in the northeastern Baghlan Province.
 Large groups of people, including children and elderly people were lined up to assist in the inauguration of the facility.
 It is widely believed that the blast was caused by a bomb full of ball-bearings.
 It is unlikely that a suicide attacker could cause such a massive carnage.

 Fatalities

-At least 75 people were killed or wounded severely in the massive bombing; the Associated Press reports that 64 were killed while a hospital in Baghlan mentioned that 90 bodies were sent to the hospital with 50 others wounded.
+The exact number of those killed is unconfirmed.
+Some say between 69 and 78 people died in the bombing.
+Others say at least 26 people were killed and more than 50 wounded.
+The Associated Press initially reported that 64 were killed while a hospital in Baghlan mentioned that 90 bodies were sent to the hospital with 50 others wounded.
 An Afghan television station reported that at least 100 were killed.